sashakarcz/ironDHCP/README.md

 **Check**:
 1. API server is running: `curl http://localhost:8080/api/v1/health`
-2. Frontend was built: `ls internal/api/dist/index.html`
+2. Binary was built with embedded frontend: `make build-all`
-3. Rebuild if missing: `make build-web`
+3. Check browser console for errors
-4. Check browser console for errors
+4. Verify build artifacts: Frontend and migrations are embedded in binary at build time

 ### Git Sync Failing